THIS CHRISTMAS, A KILLER TAKES FAMILY GAMES TO A MURDEROUS NEW LEVEL

 The sense of place is superb too and as a Dorset resident, I enjoyed seeing Weymouth, Swanage and Poole in a crime novel.
 Of course, a book set during the Christmas period needs to be full of festive atmosphere and The Christmas Jigsaw Murders is redolent with all the sights, sounds and smells of the season.
 There are even extra treats included with three games included within the story; the first challenges readers to untangle the Charles Dickens anagrams, the second to spot the Fleetwood Mac songs and the third to rearrange the letters in the jigsaw piece pictured at the start of each chapter to make a well-known Christmas song and its singer.

-It's traditional for many people to read crime fiction at Christmas and the engaging novel is a cracking choice for anybody looking for a thrilling, immersive seasonal read.
+It's traditional for many people to read crime fiction at Christmas and this engaging novel is a cracking choice for anybody looking for a thrilling, immersive seasonal read.
 Highly recommended.

 Follow the blog tour, details are below.